OpenRockets/web-dev-error-solutions/errors/css/css-challenge-responsive-pricing-table-with-tailwind-css/README.md

 # 🐞 CSS Challenge:  Responsive Pricing Table with Tailwind CSS

-This challenge focuses on building a responsive pricing table using Tailwind CSS.
-The goal is to create a clean, visually appealing table that adapts seamlessly to different screen sizes.
-We'll utilize Tailwind's utility classes to streamline the styling process.
+This challenge focuses on creating a responsive pricing table using Tailwind CSS.
+The goal is to build a clean, visually appealing table that adapts seamlessly to different screen sizes.
+We'll leverage Tailwind's utility classes for rapid development and maintainable styling.

 **Description of the Styling:**

-The pricing table will feature three pricing tiers: Basic, Pro, and Premium.
-Each tier will have its own card displaying the plan name, price, features (using a bulleted list), and a call-to-action button.
-The table will be responsive, adjusting its layout to remain user-friendly on both large and small screens.
-We'll use Tailwind's built-in responsive modifiers to achieve this.
-The design will prioritize clarity and readability.
+The pricing table will feature three plans (Basic, Pro, and Enterprise).
+Each plan will have a distinct color scheme (using Tailwind's color palette), clear headings, a list of features, and a prominent price/button.
+The table will be responsive, gracefully adjusting its layout on smaller screens (e.g., collapsing into a single column).

 **Full Code:**